Rural Interests

 There are also stands selling and offering advice on equipment such as log splitters and wood chippers as well as vegetation and arboreal services.

-Don’t miss the Forestry Arena, a major attraction for visitors, which will be even bigger at the 2025 show.
-It will feature new climbing poles for exhilarating chainsaw demonstrations and competitions.
+Don’t miss the Forestry Arena, a major attraction for visitors.
+It features new climbing poles for the pole climbing heats and championships, as well as exhilarating chainsaw demonstrations and competitions.
 Click here to find out more.

 Rural Crafters